microsoft/calculator-specs/active/FinanceMode/README.md

 1. [Wikihow - How to calculate Compound Interest](https://www.wikihow.com/Calculate-Compound-Interest#:~:text=Part%202%20of%203%3A%20Calculating%20Compound%20Interest%20on,you%20are%20inputting%20them%20correctly.%20More%20items...%20)
 2. [CalculatorSoup - Tip Calculator](https://www.calculatorsoup.com/calculators/financial/tip-calculator.php)

 Note: These are the earliest iterations of the calc and is _subject to change_.
+All mocks are from my prototype that can be found at [chips1234/calculator:FinancialSpec](https://github.com/Chips1234/calculator/tree/FinancialSpec)